 You’ve already got enough to do.
-Let’s not make creativity just another guilt-inducing thing you struggle to fit in your day.
-In general, I try hard not to create “busyness” in my life, even so, we all go through times when we’ve got A LOT going on.
+Let’s not make creativity just another guilt-inducing thing you struggle to fit into your day.
+In general, I try hard not to create “busyness” in my life; even so, we all go through times when we’ve got A LOT going on.

 Here are five ways to get in more creativity without adding to your to-do list.

-- Change your environment– Make it easy for yourself to do something creative.
+Make yourself creativity kits– Make it easy for yourself to do something creative.
 I make myself little kits.
 I have a pack of index cards and some permanent makers in a zipper pouch in my purse.
-I have a box with just one knitting project and the instructions in my living room.
+I have a box with just one little knitting or crochet project and the instructions in my living room.
 I keep a sketchbook and pencil by my bed.
 Put just the things you need for one activity together and put it where you’ll be able to use it.

-- Just do 10 minutes– Currently, of necessity, my life is very FULL, and every day I am tempted to give in to that feeling of overwhelm and act busy and frazzled.
-Experience tells me, however, that if I disregard my frazzled-ness and just set the timer for ten minutes to do something creative I have more energy to give to my daily tasks.
+Just do 10 minutes– Currently, of necessity, my life is very FULL, and every day I am tempted to give in to that feeling of being overwhelmed, busy, and frazzled.
+Experience tells me, however, that if I disregard my frazzled-ness and just set the timer for ten minutes to do something creative, I have more energy to give to my daily tasks.

 You’re doing great; I’m so glad for the creative company.